It’s time to whip your calendar out again for the next round of holiday travel planning in 2021.

 - Best beach resorts for families in the UAE

-Weather in the UAE: Extremely hot, expect Mid-40s.
+Weather in the UAE: Extremely hot, expect Mid-40°Cs.

-This will fit in the very middle of summer during 2020.
-If you are not already on a summer escape, then it could be the perfect opportunity to get yourself away for a week, using minimal leave as at least 3 to 5 days are called as public holidays.
+This will fit in the very middle of summer during 2021.
+If you are not already on a summer escape, then it could be the perfect opportunity to get yourself away for a week, using minimal leave as at least 4 days are likely to be called as public holidays.

-- We will update you on our favourite summer escapes soon.
+- We will update you on our favourite nearby summer escapes soon.

 Planning Tools for flights out of Dubai